pypeit/PypeIt/doc/cookbook.rst

   - Examine the output as described in the :doc:`qa` documentation

 8. Examine spectra
+  - Examine the extracted 1D spectra with :ref:`pypit-1dspec`
+  - Examine the extracted 2D spectra with :ref:`pypit-2dspec`

+9. Coadd (see :doc:`coadding`)

-9. Repeat steps 4-8 for additional setups, as desired
+10. Repeat steps 4-8 for additional setups, as desired

 Old